Wellness First:

 I’ve worked with many helping professionals like you, and I understand how hard it is to reach out, as well as the high value of confidentiality for someone in your field.
 I know your needs are unique, and I know the culture of your profession can feel like a barrier.
 Don’t let that stand in your way.
 Therapy will help clarify your challenges, re-connect with the meaning in your work, and give you tools to combat stress and burnout.

-Loss comes in many forms, from a difficult life transition or diagnosis of a serious illness to the loss of a loved one - through death, divorce, estrangement, or any type of separation.
-Whatever the nature of your transition or grief, it can be helpful to process what you’re feeling and to navigate your “new normal” with extra support and knowledge.
+Loss comes in many forms, from a difficult life transition or diagnosis of a serious illness to the loss of a loved one - through death, divorce, decision to go no-contact, or any type of separation.
+Whatever the nature of your loss, it can be helpful to process what you’re feeling and to navigate your “new normal” with extra support and knowledge.

 In grief work we often use the adage, “the only way out is through.”
-But there is no need to be alone on the road.
+It can feel like grief will last forever - that you’ll never feel better again.
+But there is no need to be alone on this road.
 We’ll work together to help you process your loss and begin to find what lies ahead.

-Maybe you’re coping with aging parents, a partner with a chronic illness, a child with special needs, or your own diagnosis of a serious illness.
+Maybe you’re coping with aging parents, a partner with a serious illness, a child with special needs, or your own diagnosis of an illness.
 Talking with doctors can be like trying to learn a different language.
 It’s all exhausting, and you feel like your whole world is falling apart.
-Maybe you’d like support with keeping your own “center” while effectively supporting a loved one.
 We can work together to build your insight and a better toolbox for taking care of you, too.

 For social workers in healthcare fields ready to seek clinical licensure, I offer supervision either in-person or online.
 This means if you live anywhere in Pennsylvania, we can make a supervision plan that works for you.
 Contact me to see if we’re a good fit.